 6. Cuts and Lacerations

 Like any other vehicle crash, cuts and lacerations are common in a rollover accident and may depend upon the severity of the impact.
 Severe cuts may end up in blood loss making the condition fatal.

 Hope you might remember the Golf Superstar Tiger Woods was involved in a SUV rollover accident a year back and got injured badly. this video tells you how the accident occurred and about his leg injuries.

 What should you do after a rollover accident?

-The immediate thing to be done should be checking for injuries and seeking medical care.
-Informing the police, taking photographs of the scene, collecting information of witnesses and the other party involved in the accident would be necessary like in any other vehicle crash.
-Without delay, contact your personal injury lawyer and have a case evaluation.
+The immediate thing to do is check for injuries and seek medical care.
+Informing the police, taking photographs of the scene, and collecting information from witnesses and the other party involved in the accident would be necessary, like in any other vehicle crash.
+Without delay, contact your personal injury lawyer for a case evaluation.
 He would help you file the claim on time.

 85 percent of the rollover accidents involve only a single vehicle-says NHTSA.
 In such cases, the crash would be the fault of the driver.
 When there is a passenger in the vehicle who gets injured because of the negligence of the driver, then the driver could be sued by the victim.